NOTE: Please see Chapter 6, Updates to this article, for more info on how this guide is updated. Current version / last updated: 11/22/2009.

 series, worse) than the older ones.
 Note that, at least when it comes to AppStore ratings, sometimes my ratings and recommendations are definitely different from theirs.

-: the average rating of all versions released so far.
+All version avg rating: the average rating of all versions released so far.
 It may be vastly different from that of the current version, particularly if:

 - The latest version has few ratings and they’re typically from enthusiasts / fans of the game giving out much better ratings than Average Joe's just running into the title in AppStore